 Building an incentive program is not difficult if you approach it correctly.
 A great place to start is to ask your employees what sort of incentives they might like.
 You should also set benchmarks or standards of performance for each incentive.

-Offering incentives is a fantastic way to reward good work and can transform the way your office functions.
+All in all, offering employee incentives is a fantastic way to reward good work and can transform the way your office functions.